Skip to main content

 Another reason that your AC could start tripping its breaker is if the outdoor unit gets obstructed.
 Much like the blower fan inside your home, the one in your outdoor unit requires unimpeded airflow to function.
 If any debris or clutter exists around your outdoor AC unit, it could cause excessive power use and lead to a tripped breaker.
 Experts recommend that you maintain at least one foot of empty air space on all sides of your outdoor AC unit, with three or more feet being ideal.

 In addition, you will want to keep dirt from building up inside the condenser fins of your outdoor unit.
 Dirt is an insulator that can prevent your AC from expelling unwanted heat outside.
-If your condenser fins are visibly dirty, you should schedule an appointment with All Pro Air to have them cleaned and potentially solve your circuit breaker issues.
+If your condenser fins are visibly dirty, you should schedule an appointment with Dragonfly Heating & Cooling to have them cleaned and potentially solve your circuit breaker issues.

 3. THE AC CIRCUIT BREAKER IS FAULTY